BiRG/Metabolomics-Analysis-Toolbox/dont_distribute/publicize/README.txt

 mirror 'path/to/file/or/directory';

-To the end of the syncscript
+To the end of the sync file

 ****************
 * To mirror a file or directory to a location specific to the public